rocher-ros/new_website/content/project/discharge_shiny/index.md

 ---
-title: Global river slopes
+title: Interactive app for discharge estimation
-summary: R script to estimate the reach slope of any river in the world
+summary: Shiny app to calculate discharge in a river using the slug method
 tags:
 - R
 - hydrology

-date: "2021-04-27T00:00:00Z"
+date: "2021-05-27T00:00:00Z"

 external_link: ""